He was aware that he was still a child: Plot

 In 2004, Yui dies after volunteering to be the subject of a contact experiment with a mecha called Evangelion 01.
 Gendo, after a period of mourning, proposes the Human Instrumentality Project to Fuyutsuki.
 In 2005, Naoko's daughter Ritsuko Akagi meets Misato and Kaji at Tokyo-2 University.
-After joining Gehirn with Misato, Ritsuko discovers her mother and Gendo are in a romantic relationship.
+After joining Gehirn with Misato, Ritsuko discovers that her mother and Gendo are in a romantic relationship.
 One day in 2010, Gendo brings a young girl named Rei Ayanami into Gehirn.
-Naoko, after completing the Magi supercomputers, finds Rei alone and lost in Gehirn's base; Rei starts calling Naoko "old hag", saying it was Gendo who referred to her that way.
+Naoko, after completing the Magi supercomputers, finds Rei alone and lost in Gehirn's base; Rei starts calling Naoko an "old hag", saying it was Gendo who referred to her that way.
 Naoko recognizes in Rei the somatic features of Yui; she strangles and kills Rei and then commits suicide.
 After Naoko's death, Gehirn is restructured and renamed Nerv.

 In the present, Kaji frees Fuyutsuki and is then killed by Seele.
 Misato is released and returns home to discover a message on her answering machine, in which Kaji says goodbye to her.
-Devastated over Kaji's death, Misato breaks down in tears and Shinji Ikari, her housemate, hears her but fails to give her words of comfort.
+Devastated over Kaji's death, Misato breaks down in tears; Shinji Ikari, her housemate, hears her but fails to give her words of comfort.
 Shinji acknowledges he does not know what to do and that he is still a child.